dweekly/docs/pages/emails/salesforce-v2.md

 For more information on how to set up your domain, please visit Salesforce Marketing Cloud's [documentation](https://help.salesforce.com/articleView?id=mc_es_subdomain_delegation_guide.htm&type=5){:target="\_blank"}.

 !!! tip "Updating DNS settings"
-    As soon as you've configured and verified the Sender Authentication Package with the Salesforce team, please find the **click** record in your DNS settings so we can update your DNS settings.
+    As soon as you've configured and verified the Sender Authentication Package with the Salesforce team, please find the <notranslate>**click**</notranslate> record in your DNS settings so we can update your DNS settings.

 {! ingredients/email/cname.md !}